OAButton/discussion/request steps and possible user actions.md

 ### Awaiting contact

+* Final alternative ways to reach out (e.g Twitter / Acadedemia)
+* Check address

 This is a reccuring step, whenever we try and make contact.

 ### On Hold

+* [data only] Offer to support the author making it availiable

 This is where an author has got back to us, but needs time to respond